gmdsi/GMDSI_notebooks/docs/freyberg_fosm_and_dataworth.md

 And there we have it - a usefull tool to guide data collection with the aim of reducing forecast uncertainty.
 It is important to recall that a major assumption underpinning these analyses is that the model is able to fit observations to a level comensurate with measurment noise.
-This is a pretty big assumption which is revisted in the "freyberg_glm_2" tutorial.
+This is a pretty big assumption!
+Not so easy, as we will see in the "freyberg_glm_2" tutorial.